The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Discussion

 The most interesting results are instead seen for the hotter \diskpbb\ component.
 In both cases (the models for non-magnetic and magnetic accretors) the results cluster into two groups, split by the observed flux.
 The higher-flux cases ($F^{\rm{obs}}_{0.3-40.0} > 5 \times 10^{-12}$\,\ergpcmsqps; epochs XN2, XN4a,b, XN6) show lower temperatures on average, while the lower-flux cases ($F^{\rm{obs}}_{0.3-40.0} < 5 \times 10^{-12}$\,\ergpcmsqps; epochs XN1, XN3, XN5, CN1, CN2) show higher temperatures.
 Naively, one could conclude that luminosity and temperature are inversely correlated for this component, as also discussed for Holmberg\,IX X-1 by \cite{Walton14hoIX}.
-However, when considered separately, each of these groups exhibit a positive correlation (see Figure \ref{fig_LT}).
+However, when considered separately, each of these groups appear to exhibit a positive correlation (see Figure \ref{fig_LT}).
 We present Pearson's correlation coefficients ($\rho$) and null hypothesis probabilities (i.e. the probability of no correlation; $p_{\rm{null}}$) in Table \ref{tab_corr}.
+Although the data are visually compelling, the formal statistical evidence for a correlation is not as strong for the higher luminosity/lower temperature group, in large part because this group is only made up of 4 epochs (although we note that for the non-magnetic accretor model, the evidence for a correlation is driven purely by epoch XN4a).
+Ultimately, further observational data will be required to robustly confirm this behaviour.